 Effective 2013-2014, Southwestern College has been approved by the U.S. Department of Education to participate in an experimental initiative to reduce over-borrowing and risk of loan default.
-This will allow our college to eliminate the Unsubsidized Loan eligibility for certain groups of students.
+This allows Southwestern College to eliminate the Unsubsidized Loan eligibility for certain groups of students (see below).
 This decision is final and cannot be appealed to the U.S. Department of Education.